 - Since the employee would remain employed until they’ve fulfilled their notice, they’re still under contractual obligations.
 That includes keeping good faith and confidentiality as well as being available for any necessary business responsibilities.

-- If the employee is creating a negative working environment for you, your team or your clients, it is a good way to swiftly halt any negative impact they may be having on the efficiency or wellbeing of the organisation.
+- Suppose the employee is creating a negative working environment for you, your team or your clients.
+In that case, it is a good way to swiftly halt any negative impact they may be having on the efficiency or well-being of the organisation.